Cuban writer Reinaldo Arenas's 1992 autobiography, published after the author's death.

 - Arcadia: Averted.
-The chapter dedicated to describing Reinaldo's boyhood in the countryside utterly eviscerates the notion that rural life is a harmonious bed of roses, and depicts with brutal honesty the killing of livestock and pests, and the dangers of wild animals.
+The chapter dedicated to describing Reinaldo's boyhood in the countryside utterly eviscerates the notion that rural life is a harmonious bed of roses, and depicts with brutal honesty the killing of livestock and pets and the dangers of wild animals.

-- The Beard: Ingrávida Félix agrees to be this for Reinaldo, in an attempt to protect him from arrest.
+- The Beard: Ingrávida Félix agrees to be this for Reinaldo in an attempt to protect him from arrest.
 It doesn't work.

-- Crazy Cat Lady: Elia del Calvo amasses a collection of around fifty cats, and is such a zealous communist she even suspects Fidel Castro of being insufficiently revolutionary.
+- Crazy Cat Lady: Elia del Calvo amasses a collection of around fifty cats and is such a zealous communist she even suspects Fidel Castro of being insufficiently revolutionary.

 - Disappeared Dad: Reinaldo's father abandoned his mother shortly after he was born.